rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ## Setting up DNS or `/etc/hosts`

-Before you will be able to access the DokuWiki interface, you will need to set name resolution for this site.
-For testing purposes, you can use your _/etc/hosts_ file.
+Before you can access the DokuWiki interface, you must set the name resolution for this site.
+You can use your _/etc/hosts_ file for testing purposes.

-In this example, assume that DokuWiki will be running on a private IPv4 address of 10.56.233.179.
-Assume you are modifying the _/etc/hosts_ file on a Linux workstation as well.
+In this example, assume that DokuWiki will run on a private IPv4 address of 10.56.233.179.
+Assume you are also modifying the _/etc/hosts_ file on a Linux workstation.
 To do this, run:

 ```bash
 sudo vi /etc/hosts
 ```

-Then change your hosts file to look similar to this (note the IP address above in the example):
+Then change your host file to look similar to this (note the IP address above in the example):

 ```bash
 127.0.0.1 localhost